-The proportion of individual corporate services issues has remained generally consistent over the past five years, with the exception of the notable increase in the proportion of 'Administrative actions' issues in 2015-16 and the associated decrease in 'Physical surroundings/environment' issues in the same year.
+The proportion of individual corporate services issues has remained generally consistent over the past five years, with the exception of the decrease in the proportion of 'physical surroundings/environment' issues from 32% in 2018-19 to 21% in 2019-20, and the decrease in 'administrative actions' from 32% in 2015-16 to 19% in 2016-17.

-From 2014-15 to 2018-19, 'Administrative actions' shows the largest change in proportion, increasing from 15% of corporate services issues to 22%.
-The largest change in issue frequency was also seen for 'Administrative actions', which increased from 124 occurrences in 2014-15 to 193 occurrences in 2018-19.
+From 2015-16 to 2019-20, 'administrative actions' shows the largest change in proportion, decreasing from 32% of corporate services issues to 20%.

-Complaints about cost
+2.4.6 Complaints about cost

 Complaints related to the cost category refer to issues about costs and fee structures.
-Issues such as inadequate information about costs, the amount charged and unsatisfactory billing practices all fall with the scope of this category.
+Issues such as inadequate information about costs, the amount charged and unsatisfactory billing practices all fall within the scope of this category.

-Cost issues were the sixth most frequently identified in 2018-19, consistent with previous years.
+Cost issues were the sixth most frequently identified in 2019-20, consistent with previous years.
 Figure 11 shows the issues identified within the complaints about cost.
 Within the cost category the four main issues identified were:

-- 'Amount charged';
+- 'Amount charged'

-- 'Inadequate information about costs';
+- 'Inadequate information about costs'

-- 'Lost property'; and
+- 'Lost property'

-- 'Unsatisfactory billing practice'.
+- 'Unsatisfactory billing practice'